ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 - In addition to bridges spanning the Warta, Poznań has three bridges stretched over the torrent of railway tracks.
 Each is named after a landmark in its proximity: the opera theatre, the university, the railway station.
 - Poznań is the only city mentioned in Poland’s national anthem.
 - It is divided into five districts: Jeżyce, Grunwald, Wilda, Nowe Miasto, and Stare Miasto.
 The last one, although literally called the Old Town, accommodates not only the historic centre but also the landscapes of blocks of flats in the north.
 - No one really uses the five administrative districts in everyday conversations.
-People usually refer to smaller neighbourhoods, such as Łazarz, Sołacz, or Winogrady.
+In most cases, people refer to smaller neighbourhoods, such as Łazarz, Sołacz, or Winogrady.
 - There’s no subway, but the city has a fast tram line connecting the north with the centre, called Poznań Fast Tram (Poznański Szybki Tramwaj).
 The acronym PST gave rise to an affectionate monicker *pestka*.
 It literally means ‘seed’ but also has an idiomatic sense similar to English ‘piece of cake’.
 - Confusingly to outsiders, Poznań dwellers often use a meaningless word *tej* for emphasis.